 In severe cases, plasmapheresis Plasmapheresis Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
 Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more is an effective temporary treatment.
 Transfusions should be given sparingly, with the blood warmed through an on-line warmer.

 Splenectomy is usually of no value, and immunosuppressants have only modest effectiveness.

 In paroxysmal cold hemoglobinuria (PCH), therapy consists of strict avoidance of exposure to cold.
 Immunosuppressants have been effective, but use should be restricted to patients with progressive or idiopathic cases.

-AIHA is divided into warm antibody hemolytic anemia and cold agglutinin disease based on the temperature at which the autoantibodies react with RBCs.
+Autoimmune hemolytic anemia is divided into warm antibody hemolytic anemia and cold agglutinin disease based on the temperature at which the autoantibodies react with red blood cells (RBCs).